cyrildiagne/fstq/README.md

 ## 4. Monitor

-- Track your key queue metrics with the `fstq monitor` command:
+- Track some key metrics with the `fstq monitor` command:

   ```sh
   fstq monitor 'fstq-demo'